How well do you know your customer? Have you defined a niche audience?

-But there’s another huge benefit to getting to know your dream customer on a deeper level: LOYALTY.
+There’s a huge benefit to getting to know your perfect customer on a deeper level: LOYALTY.

 Lately, I’ve received several random gifts in the mail from brands that I’m pretty loyal to.
 The first one was a gift card from DSW saying they “missed me” (or at least that’s how I interpreted this gesture).
 I’ve been working from home since the beginning of the pandemic, and I have not been wearing or buying, as many shoes as I used to.
 I’m pretty sure I’m not the only one.
 So DSW did a very smart thing to get my attention (I’m a sucker for gift cards).
 They delivered a beautiful promotional piece with a letter from their CEO and included an opportunity for me to start shopping again.
 Bravo, DSW!

 EXACTLY!
-That’s the power of knowing your Ideal Customer Avatar!
+That’s the power of knowing your Perfect Customer!
 When you understand them on a deeper level and know them so well, you can curate a gift that they will love (and tell their friends about).

 Since receiving these gifts from DSW and Fab Fit Fun, I’ve told many people about this marketing strategy, and now I’m writing a blog about it thus, converting me from a customer to a brand ambassador.
 You can’t buy that kind of exposure with an ad campaign.
 And for just $25, DSW’s message has reached dozens of my friends.
 And now…you.